-Quiet Taliban deal maker holds key role to Afghanistan’s future
+Quiet Taliban deal-maker holds key role to Afghanistan’s future

 "He comes across very much as an Afghan leader from the villages, he has the same kind of gestures and behavior,” said Malkasian, author of "The American War in Afghanistan: A History.”
 "He listens to you when you talk, he’s welcoming and willing to shake hands.
 He’s not standoffish, but he’s also quiet and not boisterous.
 It’s a quiet kind of charisma.”

-By the time Baradar was five, Afghanistan’s brief "golden age” had given way to a period of coups, assassinations and purges that culminated in the Soviet invasion of the country in 1979.
+By the time Baradar was 5, Afghanistan’s brief "golden age” had given way to a period of coups, assassinations and purges that culminated in the Soviet invasion of the country in 1979.
 As a teenager, he was drawn to the U.S.-backed Mujahideen guerrilla movement, which aimed to rid the country of Soviet influence.

 During these years Baradar met the one-eyed cleric, Mullah Mohammed Omar, with whom he would later found the Taliban.
 The Soviet withdrawal in 1989 opened the door for the Taliban to seize power in 1996, but the group’s harshness toward women, girls and Afghan minorities left it shunned diplomatically by all but three governments: Pakistan, Saudi Arabia and the United Arab Emirates.